 In the first demo interview, you will mostly be graded on how you run the user interface.
 You will be graded on your knowledge of the tools available to you and how to manage sound and video controls.
 From there, you will be asked a few questions about teaching and interacting with students.

 In the second Qkids interview, you can expect a 25 minute question and answer session.
 After the Q&A, you will demonstrate your teaching skills, which is the perfect opportunity to let your personality shine through.
 After you've succeeded in these tasks, there are only a few more steps before you are an official Qkids employee.

 Are you ready to start teaching?
-Before you do, check out our epic list of tips from 90+ online ESL teachers!
+Before you do, check out our epic list of insider tips from 100+ online ESL teachers!

 Your final steps before signing your contract are both the easiest and most nerve-racking.

 You have to pass a background check, but more importantly, you teach a few real classes.